aiegoo/documentation/pages/product2/p2_sample5.md

 [SmartAP PRO]() autopilot is capable of receiving power directly from the main battery, therefore, specially dedicated solder terminals can be used.
 If you require the autopilot to receive the current sensor (integrated in PDB) readings, simply connect the GND, 5V, CURRENT signals of the PDB using a standard cable to the flight controller.
 ![image](https://user-images.githubusercontent.com/42961200/151695386-abc7d4a7-f6f7-4a78-b09e-30aa2f81ab1b.png)
 {{site.data.alerts.callout_warning}}
 WARNING: SmartAP gets power directly from the PDB which is connected to the main battery, therefore, supply voltage is the same as your battery voltage.
-This means that it can be up to:
-36V (8S) for SmartAP 3.0
-36V (8S) for SmartAP 3.1
+This means that it can be up to: 36V (8S) for SmartAP and 3.0 36V (8S) for SmartAP 3.1
 {{site.data.alerts.end}}

 #### SmartAP MAX